 Is there a template for the Signed Letter of Intent?

 Is there any guidance on the # of milestones for the Project Workplan?

-This is flexible depending on your project, but typically we see 10-15.
-This is only an initial draft workplan; each awardee will develop a final workplan with the technical consultant after being awarded.
+This is flexible depending on your project, but typically we see 10-15 milestones in each project.
+Note that the workplan submitted with your application is only an initial draft workplan; each awardee will develop a final workplan with the technical consultant after being awarded.

 If equipment is purchased for the project, the cost of which is included in the budget, are there any limitations on the its use after the project demo is complete?